 That’s because plant-based foods cut out those middlemen—the animals—from the equation.
 In the same way we no longer visit video stores if we want to watch a movie at home or go to the bank to deposit a check, we no longer need animals for protein or other nutrients.

 In addition to plant-based burgers and nuggets and milks and ice creams and cheeses—products packed full of protein that mimic the taste, texture and cooking methods of meat—there are all kinds of naturally delicious plant-based options: spicy lentil stew, black bean burritos, roasted eggplant and marinara sandwiches.
 Seasoned and prepared well, jackfruit is a delicious stand-in for BBQ pulled pork.
 Not to brag, but I make a mean “crab” cake from hearts of palm.
 Cauliflower Buffalo wings, anyone?

 And we needn’t go whole hog to make a difference.
 Countless people are going “flexitarian” or trying Meatless Mondays, swapping in these kinds of dishes for meat at the start of each week.
 Others are eating smaller portions of meat, opting to make it a side dish and give vegetables top-billing.
 And others yet are trying one or two plant-based meals a day.

 So whether in the Clean Plate Club or the Barren Fridge Brigade, there’s a surefire step we can each take to reduce food waste.
 Remarkably, it starts not with the food we leave on our plates at the end of a meal, but with the food we put on them in the first place.

-Matthew Prescott is the author of Food Is the Solution: What to Eat to Save the World (which includes the recipe for lemon-ginger blueberry cake as seen in the photo above!).
+Matthew Prescott is the author of Food Is the Solution: What to Eat to Save the World.
 Follow on Twitter @MatthewPrescott for more.